 I finally concluded that the only way to cross was to take my shoes off and carry everything through the wallow.

-You have to realize, at this point I am only about a quarter-mile from the Pony Express Backpacking Trail.
+You have to realize, at this point I am only about a third of a mile from the Pony Express Backpacking Trail.
 Yes, I’d have had to carry my gear and re-cross two creeks.
 But I could be back there and on my way in twenty minutes or so.
 Or, I could move on, get across this wallow, and keep going where so few riders will be privileged enough to ride.
-And I can’t believe it myself, but yes, I took my shoes and socks off (noting the amount of poop on the soles of my shoes), and carried my gear in two trips across this disgusting little cow wallow, sinking more than ankle deep in the mud, and through yet another poopy maze of cow tracks.
+And I can’t believe it myself, but yes, I took my shoes and socks off (noting the amount of poop on the soles of my shoes), and carried my gear in two trips across this disgusting little cow wallow, sinking more than ankle deep in the mud, knee deep in muddy water, and then through yet another poopy maze of cow tracks on the other side.